SkygearIO/skygear-doc/content/js/record.md

   `noteID` at `Note` will be a sequence type once migrated.

 If you wish to override sequence manually, you can do that as well.
-If the provided id is taken by another record, there will be an error; otherwise, the record will be saved and the maximum id plus one will be used for the next record.
+If the provided `noteID` is taken by another record, there will be an error; otherwise, the record will be saved and the maximum `noteID` plus one will be used for the next record.

 ``` javascript